tuyen-vuduc/tinymce-plugins/README.md

 DatePicker
 =========
 This plugin is built based upon [jQuery.DatePicker](https://jqueryui.com/datepicker/).
-However, *jQuery.DatePicker* doesn't exponse it's important class, *DatePicker* to customer, so I have to copy code over with small customization.
+However, *jQuery.DatePicker* doesn't exponse it's important class, *DatePicker* to customize, so I have to copy code over with small customization.

 How to use
 -------------